How My Business Consulting Career Began

 by Howard Freedman

-Copyright 2019 Financial Aid Consulting.
+Copyright 2025 Financial Aid Consulting.
 All rights reserved.
-No portion of this article may be reproduced mechanically, electronically, by photocopying or by any other means without expressed written permission of the author.
+No portion of this article may be reproduced freely, electronically, by photocopying, or by any other means without the author's permission.

 Howard can be reached at finaidguy@gmail.com

-The plane has reached cruising altitude and as I try to feel more relaxed before my first consulting job begins.
-I was wired and knew that when businesses open their wallets they expect expertise and effectiveness, and they want it right now!
-So there I was sweating bullets, sick from stale air, the taste of salt and peanut oil lingering on my tongue when I had to ask myself, "Why have I sacrificed the comfort of my office for this?"
+The plane has reached cruising altitude, and I am trying to feel more relaxed before my first consulting job begins.
+I am wired and know that when businesses open their wallets, they expect expertise and effectiveness, and want it right now!
+So there I was, sweating bullets, sick from stale air, the taste of salt and peanut oil lingering on my tongue, when I had to ask myself, "Why have I sacrificed the comfort of my office for this?"

-Consulting can be financially rewarding, but not until a consultant's credibility has been earned and the clients are happy.
-One way to establish credibility is to be a good listener and focus on what the client expects.
+Consulting can be financially rewarding, but only after a consultant has earned credibility and the clients are happy.
+One way to establish credibility is to be a good listener and focus on the client's expectations.

 Don't get greedy.

 Clients may offer to pay but ask for the impossible.
 You may have to ask yourself, "Is it worth it?"
-Try to look past the money because you probably won't succeed.
-Confronted with a no-win situation, offer to help the client create more realistic goals.
+Please look past the money because you won't succeed.
+If you are confused by a no-win situation, please offer to help the client create more realistic goals.
 This will get the job done as quickly as possible to foster a good relationship that pays off in the future.

 Time is money.

-It's also important to keep the client's budget restrictions in mind.
-You will work with companies that have limited budgets. if you can't produce on their schedule, make sure everyone agrees to a revised and more realistic project plan with specified deliverables.
+It's also essential to consider the client's budget restrictions.
+You will work with companies with limited budgets.
+If you can't produce on their schedule, could you ensure everyone agrees to a revised and more realistic project plan with specified deliverables?

 They know what they're doing.

-Certainly, it is the clients' responsibility to define their needs and establish ownership of the project.
-Don't overlook your clients' experts on the subjects at hand or those responsible for the work that's been done already.
-As a consultant, it is your responsibility to guide the clients to the solutions they need.
+Indeed, it is the clients' responsibility to define their needs and establish ownership of the project.
+Don't overlook your clients' experts on the subjects at hand or those responsible for the work already done.
+As a consultant, you are responsible for guiding the clients to the solutions they need.

-When it comes time to get the job started, writing functional specifications should be a priority.
-Functional specs serve as blueprints and tangible documentation for future reference; avoiding specs will likely result in an inferior product.
-Functional specs should be clear and concise, with a separate section included for technical requirements.
-Make sure they are client-approved.
+Writing functional specifications should be a priority when the job starts.
+Functional specifications serve as blueprints and tangible documentation for future reference; avoiding them will likely result in an inferior product.
+Functional specs should be clear and concise, with a separate section for technical requirements.
+Could you make sure they are client-approved?

 Don't skimp on the testing.

-Consultants often do a great job but fail to leave an audit trail or documentation of what they did.
-I try to document in writing as much as possible so that the client can continue to work independently on the system once my job is done.
-You can include documentation as part of a weekly status report to management.
+Consultants often do a great job but fail to leave an audit trail or documentation of their work.
+Once my job is done, I document as much as possible in writing so the client can continue working independently on the system.
+You can include this documentation in a weekly status report to management.

 And remember . . .

 Every consulting engagement is an investment in your future success.
-Take advantage of every opportunity to learn and gain experience, because the more you learn on one job, the better your chances of success on the next.
+Take advantage of every opportunity to learn and gain experience, because the more you know about one job, the better your chances of success on the next.

 My plane is descending now.
-I've had my peanuts, pretzels and soft drinks to fill my belly and make a positive first impression.
-I feel more relaxed and eager to be an empathetic listener, objective observer and build positive relationships to give each client value-added service.
+I've had my peanuts, pretzels, and soft drinks to fill my belly and make a positive first impression.
+I feel more relaxed and eager to be an empathetic listener and objective observer, to build positive relationships, and to give each client value-added service.

-Tucked away in my portfolio are many kind notes and letters of recommendation from clients that serve as motivators that hard work and building solid working relationships can be rewarding in so many other ways..
+Tucked away in my portfolio are many kind notes and letters of recommendation from clients that serve as motivators, indicating that hard work and building solid working relationships can be rewarding in many other ways.